 “Fiction is constrained by the imagination of individual writers, but journalists face no such restrictions — their stories are generated by the imaginations and interactions of billions of people around the world.”

-The first three books cover important contemporary themes — the rise of the so-called alt-right, the opioid crisis, the relationship between sexism and fascism — and the means by which journalists struggle to uncover the truth in a time of shrinking newsrooms.
+The four books cover important contemporary themes — the rise of the so-called alt-right, the opioid crisis, the relationship between sexism and right-wing extremism, the possibility of American fascism — and the means by which journalists struggle to uncover the truth in a time of shrinking newsrooms.
 The reader is allowed inside the mind of the main character, a former “soft news” reporter as he learns about new people, ideas and activities.

 “It’s really important to me that Choy is constantly learning and re-evaluating what he believes, based on new information,” says Engler.
 “He does what any person committed to the truth must do, keep an open mind.”